 The chain catcher is designed to catch the chain if it snaps or jumps off.
-Replace it if necessary with an aluminium chain catcher (is available as spare part).
 This should not happen if the chain is properly tensioned (see instructions under the heading Assembly) and if the bar and chain are properly serviced and maintained (see instructions under the heading General working instructions).
+(10)